 There is a contribution of € 10 which goes towards the cost of the space, the heating, tea, and other materials.
 Lack of funds is not a good reason not to come join the meditation, so if your budget is limited, just leave whatever you can spare.

-You can use the form below to RSVP for a particular night.
+You can use the form below to RSVP for a particular session.
 RSVPs are appreciated so we know when we’re complete.
 (I realize the irony that meditation helps us to see that we’re already complete…)